The above picture was taken in the USA in 2008-9 approximately.

 I continue to have an interest in photography and I have always liked to play and watch sport.

 I am pleased to be the creator of Pictures of cats org.
 I hope that you enjoy the website.
 There is lots more to do for the love and welfare of the domestic and wild cats of the world.
-And I couldn’t do it without Helmi and Ken Flick.
+And initially I couldn’t have done it without Helmi and Ken Flick but the site has developed and moved on.

 Here I am with Helmi: